BabylonJS/Documentation/content/resources/Exporter/3DSMax_to_glTF.md

+---
-# How to export 3DS MAX scene as glTF
+title: How to export 3DS MAX scene as glTF
+image:
+description: With the 3DS MAX plugin, you can also export your project to glTF 2.0 format.
+keywords: babylon.js, exporter, export, extension, 3D Max, gltf
+further-reading:
+video-overview:
+video-content:
+---

 If you have not already installed the babylon plugin for 3DS MAX, you can find all instructions [here](/resources/3dsmax) as well as general information about the plugin.